neur0map/cyber-portfolio/writeups/hackthebox/underpass/README.md

 ![image.png](./images/image%209.png)

-after using the found exploit i was finally able to gain root and get the flag
+after using the found exploit i was finally able to gain root and obtain the root flag

 ![image.png](./images/image%2010.png)